 Let’s go on a discovery tour and find out why we never really knew ourselves, or some of us lose our way, and how we can find our ‘secret sauce’ (again).

 Then, if that’s not enough, an unexpected event occurs.
 Stuff happened!
-Something buggered life up as we know it, and we don’t know how to un-bugger it.
+Something buggered life up as we know it, and most don’t know how to un-bugger it.

-There is an infidelity, an illness, a redundancy, a death or some other trauma.
+If there is infidelity, an illness, a redundancy, a death or some other trauma.
 It’s at this point that a time of transition is enforced.
 Something or someone has created mayhem.
-In a heart-beat, life will never be the same again and everything you know and have done is questioned, initiating a total rethink and search for a strategy in doing something different.
+In a heartbeat, life will never be the same again and everything you know and have done is questioned, initiating a total rethink and search for a strategy for doing something different.
 But how, and what?